AdityaAK67/Face_Detection/README.md

-# Face_Detection
+# Face-Detection-
-A simple project to detect human face provide a square frame for face and eyes
+A sample code for beginners to detect/recognize face and eyes using OpenCV